SpotlightKid/dfzitarev1/README.md

 ## Author

-This software was created by *Christopher Arndt*.
+This software was put together by *Christopher Arndt*.

 ## Acknowledgements

-The DSP code is generated from the FAUST sources via the [faustpp] pre-processor.
+The DSP code is generated from the FAUST sources via the [faustpp] pre-processor and uses the `dm.zita_rev1` demo from the FAUST library, which is in turn based on [zita-rev1] by Fons Adriaensen.

 The project is built using the DISTRHO Plugin Framework ([DPF]) and set up with the [cookiecutter-dpf-faust] project template.